Something went wrong

 5.6M555,640

-With 582,115,837.988 gallons of fuel oil delivered to Bristol houses during this past winter, the Bristol community relies on its 1279 oil companies to keep their oil tanks full.
+With 582,115,837.988 gallons of oil delivered to Bristol families last winter, the Bristol community looks to its 1287 oil companies to keep their oil tanks full.
 Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Bristol, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the fuel oil to residences and companies throughout Bristol and the surrounding area.
+Then, the truck delivers the number two heating oil to homes and businesses throughout Bristol and the surrounding area.